cferdinandi/adventure/content/rules.md

 The most important phrase in Adventure is, "What do you do?"

 {{<callout title="Example">}}
-**GM:** "You approach a bridge.
+**GM:** "Before you lies a bridge.
 There are boards missing in places, and the ones that remain appear old and rotted.
 What do you do?"

 **Player:** "I try to walk across, carefully checking for loose boards as I go."